Cart

 Why does my dog lay on me and lick me?

-Your dog lays on you and licks you to show you affection.
-These behaviors are dogs’ ways of showing love, like hugs for humans.
-You’re part of your dog’s pack, so they lick you to soothe you like they would lick another dog.
+Your dog lays on you and licks you as a display of affection.
+These behaviors are canine equivalents of human hugs.
+As part of your dog’s pack, they may lick you to soothe you, similar to how they would interact with another dog.

 Why does my dog lay his head on me?